Reviewed by Janet Walton

 Margie Orfords writing highlights the tensions in South Africa in a realistic and thought-provoking way and will give you a better insight about those who live there.
 She is also well-known as an award-winning journalist, film director and author of children’s fiction and non-fiction.
 Margie is a board member of PEN South Africa, the patron of Rape Crisis and the patron of the children’s book charity, The Little Hands Trust.

-Janet Walton is a registered nurse in the UK and a member of Mix Tape Radio International
+A registered nurse in the UK and a member of Mix Tape Radio International